 An introductory paragraph gives background information and states the thesis, the main idea of the paper.

 The background in the introductory paragraph consists of information about the circumstances of the thesis.
-This background information often starts the introductory paragraph with a general statement which is then refined to the most specific sentence of the essay, the thesis.
+This background information often starts in the introductory paragraph with a general statement which is then refined to the most specific sentence of the essay, the thesis.
 It is important to note that the proof for the thesis is not found here.
-An introductory paragraph should consist of a sentence for each proof.
+An introductory paragraph should not consist of a sentence for each proof.
 Instead, proof is presented and expanded on in the body.

 The thesis is the position statement.
 It must contain a subject and a verb and express a complete thought.
 It must also be defensible.
 This means it should be an arguable point with which people could reasonably disagree.
 The more focused and narrow the thesis statement, the better a paper will generally be.